vinaygopinath/androidtutorial/app/views/concept_lessons/_android_hello_world.html.md

 ### Screen 1

 <br/>
-<%= image_tag "hello-android/screen1.png", alt: "New Application", title: "New Application" %>
+<%= image_tag "hello-android/screen1.png", alt: "Android Hello World new application", title: "Android Hello World New Application" %>

 This is the first Screen for creating a new android project.
 Let's cover each field shown above individually and try to understand their importance.